abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **np.empty**

-!!!
-Info ""
 An uninitialized 2x3 array (its content is not predictable, as it is whatever is in memory at that point):

 ```py
 np.empty((2,3))